copyrite/LwotcMinimalText/XComGame.md

 ## Damn Good Ground
 +10 Aim and +10 Defense against targets at a lower elevation.
-* Defensive bonuses do not apply if you are impaired (fire included).
+* This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Danger Zone
 Your Area Suppression radius is 5 tiles.